Gentherm (THRM)

 nullAI Analysis | Feedback

-Bill Presley joined Gentherm as President and CEO in January 2025.
+Bill Presley joined Gentherm as President and CEO in January 2025, also serving on the Company's Board of Directors.
 He is responsible for the strategic direction and operational leadership of the company.
-Prior to Gentherm, Mr. Presley served as Vice Chairman, Chief Operating Officer, and President for Aptiv's Signal & Power Solutions Segment.
-His career at Aptiv began in 2019, and before that, he held various positions of increasing responsibility at Lear Corporation from 2008 to 2019, including Global Vice President of the Wire & Component Business Unit and Global Vice President of Engineering.
-He started his career at Chrysler Corporation.
-Bill earned a Bachelor of Science degree in Electrical Engineering from Norwich Military University, a Master of Engineering degree from the University of Detroit, and an MBA in Finance from Oakland University.
-He also served in the U.S. Army and Michigan National Guard.
+Prior to Gentherm, he served as Vice Chairman, Chief Operating Officer, and President for Aptiv PLC's Signal & Power Solutions Segment.
+His career also includes various leadership positions at Lear Corporation, including Global Vice President of the Wire & Component Business Unit and Global Vice President of Engineering, and he began his career at Chrysler Corporation.

 Jonathan “Jon” Douyard, Executive Vice President, Chief Financial Officer and Treasurer

-Vishnu Sundaram, Senior Vice President, Chief Technology Officer
+Vishnu Sundaram, Senior Vice President and Chief Technology Officer

-Vishnu Sundaram is Gentherm's Senior Vice President and Chief Technology Officer, a role he assumed in September 2023.
-He is responsible for leading Gentherm's technology strategy, advanced product engineering, long-term R&D, and the company's partnership ecosystem.
-Prior to Gentherm, Mr. Sundaram was the Senior Vice President, Head of Cockpit Connected Services at Stellantis.
-Before Stellantis, he was the Senior Vice President of Telematics for Harman/Samsung.
+Vishnu Sundaram is Gentherm's Senior Vice President and Chief Technology Officer.
+He is responsible for leading the company's technology strategy, advanced product engineering, R&D, and partnership ecosystem.
+Prior to joining Gentherm, he was Senior Vice President, Head of Cockpit Connected Services at Stellantis, and before that, Senior Vice President of Telematics for Harman/Samsung.

 Jaymi Wilson, Senior Vice President and General Manager, North America

-Jaymi Wilson is Gentherm's Senior Vice President and General Manager, North America.
-She is responsible for growth and profitability in North America, customer relationship management, product development, manufacturing, and delivery of quality products.
-Ms. Wilson joined Gentherm in 2013 and has held roles of increasing responsibility, most recently serving as Senior Vice President of Strategy, Marketing, and Corporate Communications.
-Prior to that, she was Vice President and General Manager of Gentherm's Medical Business.
+Jaymi Wilson serves as Gentherm's Senior Vice President and General Manager, North America.
+She is responsible for growth and profitability in North America, managing customer relationships, product development, manufacturing, and product delivery.
+Since joining Gentherm in 2013, she has held various positions, including Senior Vice President of Strategy, Marketing, and Corporate Communications, and Vice President and General Manager of Gentherm's Medical Business.

 AI Analysis | Feedback